 BRTC works with the Northeast Arkansas Development Council (NADC) in placing students in programs under WIOA.
-Generally, this program pays for tuition and fees for students certified and approved for training for up to two years.
-Interested students should contact the Financial Aid Office for further information regarding the application process or may call directly (870) 239-6533.
+Generally, this program pays for tuition and fees for students certified and approved for training for up to 2 years but only after all other aid has been exhausted toward the Tuition/Fees/Books.
+Interested students should contact the Financial Aid Office for further information regarding the application process or may contact the local office in Paragould at (870) 239-6533.